shizuo-kaji/CubicalRipser_3dim/README.md

 ("cripser.cpython-37m-darwin.so" or "cripser.cp37-win_amd64.pyd" are python modules.
 You can simply copy them to the same directory as the python script, if you have the right version of Python.)

-To build the comannd-line executable from source:
+To build the command-line executable from source:

     % cd build
     % cmake ..